W W W W World Wide Web Witness Inc. Home Page What is New

 This has impact most particularly on the extent of the crucial love of God, through which, in terms of the blood of Christ as in Colossians 1:19ff., for example, He would have all men reconciled to Himself.
 It is when an understanding is built on such a love as that, in the full biblical perspective, that all philosophical problems of this world are surmounted and removed, leaving the biblical approach unique, and necessarily so, as the light of the world in the Lord of all (cf. Light Dwells with the Lord's Christ ...).
 Christ is indeed then seen as the light of the world, not only in spiritual dimensions, but logical, empirical and comprehensive harmony of concept.
 So is it fitting for God to speak through His eternal word, made flesh.

-The word of God is neither bound nor broken (II Timothy 2:9, Hebrews 1:3, Joel 2:11), but as to this world, it fails in both categories.
+Indeed, the word of God is neither bound nor broken (II Timothy 2:9, Hebrews 1:3, Joel 2:11), suffers neither addition nor condition, but as to this world, that body and its ways, it fails in both categories.
 Its need is the word of Christ and the Christ of the word, the Bible.
 Not only does He not change; He is immutable (Hebrews 13:8).